 Clearwater / Lake Tarpon KOA

-Close to some of the best beaches in Florida, Clearwater/Lake Tarpon KOA, between Tarpon Springs and Clearwater, is the perfect place to stay when exploring the Tampa area.
-You can be sure to get the full tropical experience with multiple beaches, state parks, and nature preserves in the area.
-Tour a nearby museum or aquarium, or take in a Tampa Bay Rays baseball game.
-At Clearwater/Lake Tarpon KOA, go swimming at the pool, let the pups romp in the dog park, hang out at the pavilion, or even go golfing!
-Wi-Fi is available, and sites can accommodate rigs up to 65 feet.
+Close to some of the best beaches in Florida, Clearwater/Lake Tarpon KOA is the perfect place to stay if you want to experience camping closer to the water.
+You will be able to get the full tropical experience with multiple beaches, state parks, and nature preserves in the area, along with over 100 sites that can accommodate rigs up to 65 feet in length.

 Seasonal activities in Hillsborough River State Park

-This park is abundant with wildlife, and during your visit here, you’ll be sure to see some unique animals in the swamps or forest.
+The park is teeming with wildlife, and during your visit, you’ll be sure to see some unique animals in the swamps or forest.
 You can bring your binoculars to help you out and get a closer look without disturbing the animals.
-You can find even more information on identified species in the park at the Ranger Station.
+You can find even more information on identified species in the park at the Ranger Station where the friendly park staff will provide you with tips to help with your wildlife viewing adventures.

 Playing at the Playground